What is RYLAZE?

 RYLAZE should not be given to people who have had serious allergic reactions to RYLAZE, or during previous asparaginase treatment have experienced the following: serious swelling of the pancreas (stomach pain), serious blood clots, or serious bleeding.

-RYLAZE may cause serious side effects including allergic reactions, some of which may be life-threatening; swelling of the pancreas, which, if left untreated, may be fatal; blood clots, which may be life-threatening; bleeding, which may be life-threatening, and liver problems.
+RYLAZE may cause serious side effects including allergic reactions, some of which may be life-threatening; swelling of the pancreas, which, if left untreated, may be fatal; blood clots, which may be life-threatening; bleeding, which may be life-threatening, and liver problems, or, in severe cases, hepatic veno-occlusive disease.

 Some of the most common side effects include liver problems, nausea and vomiting, bone and muscle pain, infection, tiredness, headache, fever with low white blood cell count, fever, bleeding, mouth swelling (sometimes with sores), pain in the abdomen, decreased appetite, allergic reactions, high blood sugar levels, diarrhea, swelling of the pancreas, and low levels of potassium in your blood.